anthonyjdella/automated-job-web-scraping-extended/README.md

 # Automated Job Web Scraping Extended #

-This is the "production" version of my previous repository (**automated-job-web-scraping**) and aggregates job data from multiple companies.
+This is the "production" version of my demo repository (**automated-job-web-scraping**) and aggregates job data from multiple companies.

 Job Data is Aggregated from:
 1. State Farm